drvinceknight/SAS-R/Assessment/ClassTest/2015-2016/index.md

 Once you have finished the test:

 1. Call the file for the SAS code: `SAS-lastname-STUDENTNUMBER` (eg. SAS-Knight-123456) and call the file for the R code: `R-lastname-STUDENTNUMBER` (eg. R-Knight-123456).
-2. Email both files Lauren Trundle with 'MAT013 - lastname-STUDENTNUMBER' as the subject. **ALL EMAILS MUST BE SENT BEFORE LEAVING THE COMPUTER LAB**.
+2. Email both files to Lauren Trundle with 'MAT013 - lastname-STUDENTNUMBER' as the subject. **ALL EMAILS MUST BE SENT BEFORE LEAVING THE COMPUTER LAB**.

 ## Class test: